 The large majority of parents / carers rate the sample child's health as excellent (66%) or good (26%).
-Children in the Average Control area have the best health ratings; while health ratings of children are poorer in regeneration areas (i.e. less are assessed as in excellent / good health, more in fair / poor health), and the child health profile is poorest in the Southside Regeneration area.
+Children in the Average Control area have the best health ratings, while health ratings of children are poorer in regeneration areas (i.e. fewer are assessed as in excellent / good health, more in fair / poor health), and the child health profile is poorest in the Southside Regeneration area - Figure 4.7.